epotto/obscura/DATA_DICTIONARY.md

 # Data Dictionary

+The night sky is a collection of particles influenced by many compounding variables, some of which can be predicted, some of which cannot.

 To ensure cross-compatibility and prevent unit-conversion errors, all variables within the OBSCURA pipeline must adhere to the following standards.

 | Variable Name | Description | Units | Data Type | Source / Calculation |